LucaLeisten/CozmoApproachAvoidance/README.md

 # Cozmo approach or avoidance behaviors
-This program will randomly choose to display a shuffled list of cozmo animations.
+This program will randomly choose to display a shuffled list of predefined cozmo animations.
 The conditions are approach vs. avoidance.
 The data is saved in a CSV file, including the participant ID, the condition and the displayed animations.

 ## First setup
 1. Run conditions.py